This was written a while back so excuse the legacy look, but it is still current info.

 Back in the old days this was a very useful feature for radio DJs.
 If you wanted to talk while a track was playing, it made sense to lower the volume of the track.
 However this could happen automatically if the track was going through a compressor, and the DJ’s voice was the side chain.
 There would be no compression applied to the track while playing until the DJ started to talk.
 The compressor reacted only to the voice so that it would would automatically"duck" the track as the DJ spoke.
 Instead of having to manually lower the fader while speaking, the DJ could just leave it all to the compressor, leaving his/her hands free to get on with more important stuff.
 Very cool in those days.
 Sidechain compression is still used for the very same thing, but can also be used very creatively, especially in a mix.

 How to do it with the compressor in Logic

 You can work out the best way to use this in your own mixes, so I shall only demonstrate a very basic way to make it work using the standard Logic 7 instruments.
-The pictures here show you what to do but you can also download the Logic project to investigate further.
+The pictures here show you what to do but you can download the Logic project using the button at the top of this article to investigate further.
 Here we have an ES P instrument plugin on Instrument 1 playing a chord for 4 bars (yellow notes in the matrix).
 On Instrument 2 there is a simple Ultrabeat 2-step kit which comes in on bars 3 and 4 (red notes - this will be the sidechain):